rfbproto/rfbproto/rfbproto.rst

 The client has new ISO 8859-1 (Latin-1) text in its cut buffer.
 Ends of lines are represented by the linefeed / newline character (value 10) alone.
 No carriage-return (value 13) is needed.
-There is currently no way to transfer text outside the Latin-1 character set.

 =============== ==================== ========== =======================
 No. of bytes    Type                 [Value]    Description